jquery/learn.jquery.com/page/performance/append-outside-loop.md

 $( "#ballers" )[ 0 ].appendChild( frag );
 ```

 Another simple technique is to build up a string during each iteration of the loop.
-To have better performances, the iteration should use a straight `for` loop with [cached length](http://learn.jquery.com/performance/cache-loop-length/).
+To have better performance, the iteration could use a straight `for` loop with [cached length](http://learn.jquery.com/performance/cache-loop-length/).
 After the loop, just set the HTML of the DOM element to that string.

 ```
 var myHtml = "";